AnujSaha0111/StockVisualization/README.md

 # Stock Visualization

-<h2>Finance and Financial Reporting</h2>
+## Finance and Financial Reporting

+### Project Idea:
-<p><strong>Project Idea:</strong><br> Analyze historical stock market data using pandas to identify trends and patterns.
-Use matplotlib to visualize stock price movements over time, and pandas to calculate financial metrics such as moving averages, volatility, and returns.
-You can also explore financial reporting practices by comparing the financial statements of different companies in the same industry.</p>
+Analyze historical stock market data using `pandas` to identify trends and patterns.
+Use `matplotlib` to visualize stock price movements over time, and `pandas` to calculate financial metrics such as moving averages, volatility, and returns.
+You can also explore financial reporting practices by comparing the financial statements of different companies in the same industry.

-<p><strong>Key Features:</strong><br>
+### Key Features:
-    Fetch historical stock market data using yfinance.<br>
+- Fetch historical stock market data using `yfinance`.
-    Utilize pandas for data manipulation and analysis.<br>
+- Utilize `pandas` for data manipulation and analysis.
-    Visualize stock price movements over time using matplotlib.<br>
+- Visualize stock price movements over time using `matplotlib`.
-    Calculate financial metrics such as moving averages, volatility, and returns.<br>
+- Calculate financial metrics such as moving averages, volatility, and returns.
-    Compare financial statements of companies within the same industry.</p>
+- Compare financial statements of companies within the same industry.

 ## Getting Started